danielhnmoreno/pyJoiner/README.md

-pyJoiner - Open Source Exe Joiner (Kali Linux Version).
+pyJoiner - Open Source Exe Joiner (Trojan Maker)

 pyJoiner is used for join files , like Self -extracting archive ( SFX ) .
 The major difference resides in fact that pyJoiner extracts files in %TEMP% Windows directory and executes them.